iExecBlockchainComputing/documentation/for-developers/confidential-computing/app-developer-secret.md

 ### Build a TEE Scone application

-The Dockerfile and the build scripts are similar to the ones we saw [previously](create-your-first-sgx-app.md) for a trusted application:
+In this section, you will:

+- Build the native image of the application as described in [Build your first application](../your-first-app.md#dockerize-your-app).
+- Create and execute the `sconify.sh` script to build the **Scone TEE application** as we saw in [Build Scone app > Prepare your application](create-your-first-sgx-app.md#prepare-your-application).

 {% tabs %}
 {% tab title="Javascript" %}